- Monevator - https://monevator.com -

 The TCO is the sum of a fund’s transaction costs [4] and its Ongoing Charge Figure [5] (OCF).

-Many outlets will only reveal a fund’s OCF (or Total Expense Ratio) but that misses out a significant chunk of cost embodied by its less well publicised transaction cost figure.
+Many outlets will only highlight a fund’s OCF (or Total Expense Ratio).
+But that misses out a significant chunk of cost embodied by its less well-publicised transaction cost figure.

 Transaction costs are the fees and taxes that all investment funds inevitably incur when trading their underlying assets.

-We think it’s important to include transaction costs when considering your shortlist because these charges can rival the OCF in particular sub-asset classes.
+We think it’s important to include transaction costs when considering your shortlist.
+Such charges can rival the OCF in some of the sub-asset classes.

 Note: fund costs are a complex and confusing area so we’ve got a few more notes about fees after the main list below.